PowerCodersOrg/powercoders.org/site/content/program/_index.md

       header: Turin
       link: /city/turin/
       text: >-
         The program in Turin will start in January 2020.
-Applications are now open!
+Applications are open now!
 past_program:
   header: Past Programs
   items: